typewriter-editor/json-patch/README.md

 # json-patch

-> Immutable JSON Patch implementation based on [RFC 6902](https://tools.ietf.org/html/rfc6902).
+> Immutable JSON Patch implementation based on [RFC 6902](https://tools.ietf.org/html/rfc6902) which adds operational
+> transformation (OT) and last-writer-wins (LWW) support for syncing between client and server.
+Does not support the
+> full OT algorithm because `copy` and `move` operations cannot be transformed correctly in all cases, so operations
+> must always be applied in correct order.
+This means a central server is required to determine order.
+>
-> Originally from https://github.com/mohayonao/json-touch-patch which is no longer supported.
-Refactored to TypeScript
+> The JSON Patch implementation was originally from https://github.com/mohayonao/json-touch-patch which is no longer
-> and added features to support syncing via Operational Transformation and Last-write-wins.
+> supported.
+It was refactored heavily and converted to TypeScript.

 ## Features

-- **Immutable**: The original JSON is not update.
-The patches create to a new JSON.
+- **Immutable**: The original JSON is not changed and data is shared as much as possible.
-- **Rollback**: If error occurs, all patches are rejected.
+- **Rollback**: If an error occurs, all patches are rejected unless requested.
 Return the original JSON.
 - **Customizable**: You can add custom operators.
-- **Patch API**: A JSONPatch object to simplify the creation of patches.
+- **Patch API**: A JSONPatch object to simplify the creation and transformation of patches.
-- **Multiplayer**: You can transform patches against each other for collaborative systems using Operational Transformation.
+- **Multiplayer**: You can transform patches against each other for collaborative systems using Operational Transformation (OT).
-- **Syncable**: You can sync an object’s fields using Last-write-wins at a field level
+- **Syncable**: You can sync objects across server-clients using last-writer-wins (LWW) at the field level.

 ## Installation